 - A. Permit Required.
-Any use classified as requiring a special use permit in Tables 3.30 and 4.30 shall be reviewed in accordance with this article and shall not be commenced without a valid special use permit and other applicable site development plan approvals, zoning permits, and building permits. - B. Reclassification and Existing Uses.
-Any use which was established as a permitted use and subsequently reclassified as a special use may continue and is not considered to be a nonconforming use.
-However, any change to the use or its associated building or site that is classified by Section 13.80 D as a major change shall require special use permit review in accordance with this article. - A. Resubmittal.
-No application for a special use permit for the same use affecting the same or any portion of the property that was denied by the City Council will be accepted for filing within 12 months of the date the application was denied. - B. Ownership.
-A special use permit, with all associated benefits and conditions, shall run with the land.
+Any use classified as requiring a special use permit pursuant to this ordinance shall be reviewed in accordance with this article and shall not be commenced without a valid special use permit and other applicable site development plan approvals, zoning permits, and building permits. - B. Resubmittal.
+No application for a special use permit for the same use affecting the same or any portion of the property that was denied by the City Council will be accepted for filing within six (6) months of the date the application was denied. - C. Ownership.
+A special use permit shall run with the land.
 Change in property ownership does not invalidate the special use permit, provided the operation remains compliant with this ordinance and any conditions of approval.